top of page

 • Etudes: These are short, unaccompanied pieces that focus on the elements of fundamentals.
 Popular etudes are written by Hyacinthe Klose, David Hite, and Cyrille Rose.

-• Band music/audition repertoire: Although I don’t focus on band music during lessons, please feel free to bring specific pieces that you need extra help with.
-Audition materials for band, Region, All-State, and Solo/Ensemble will be incorporated into the lesson.
+• Band music: Although I typically don't focus solely on band music during lessons, please feel free to bring specific pieces/passages that need extra help.

-Lesson Reports:
+Lesson Evaluations

 bottom of page